fieldtensor/code-samples/README.md

 -----------------------------

 These are PDFs of some of my notes on mathematics and physics (along with their source files in TeX).
-As I learn a new piece of mathematics or physics I find it useful to type out textbook style notes as if trying to explain the subject to a new student.
+Whenever I learn a new piece of mathematics or physics I find it useful to type out textbook style notes as if trying to explain the subject to a new student.
 In the process of trying to teach something I often realize that I don't understand it as well as I thought I did.
 In this way I uncover the gaps in my knowledge and eventually come to a more complete understanding.

 These notes do not represent the totality of what I understand about mathematics and physics.
 They're just a cherry picked selection of a few